6mile/DevSecOps-Playbook/README.md

 This playbook was inspired by several documents and I want to call them out here:

 The "Minimum Viable Secure Product", or [MVSP](https://mvsp.dev) is a project that I have profound respect for.
-The MVSP is a great way to determine how mature an organizations security practices are, but it is not a DevSecOps specfic document, nor does it spell out what specific steps to take to enable a prescriptive DevSecOps practice.
+The MVSP is a great way to determine how mature an organizations security practices are.

 Timo Pagel's amazing "DevSecOps Maturity Model" or [DSOMM](https://dsomm.timo-pagel.de/) is a project that I only found recently.
 There is some overlap between the DSOMM and this document and you should definitely browse through the DSOMM and explore the different maturity levels.